Best Camera for Macro Photography

 To combat this, many macro photographers choose to take multiple photos of the subject and move focus back ever so slightly each shot.
 This way they can merge those images back at home in post-production to create an image where the subject is all in focus.

-The Lumix LX10 has a very clever macro mode feature to accommodate this without the need for tricky manual focusing or focus stacking on a computer – it has a feature known as Post Focus that allows you to capture many images and be able to stack them in-camera.
+The Lumix LX10 has a very clever macro mode feature to accommodate this without the need for tricky manual focusing or focus stacking in Lightroom – it has a feature known as Post Focus that allows you to capture many images and be able to stack them in-camera.

 Further to this, the camera will take a burst of images and capture the same image many times with each image having a different element in focus.